fieldtrip/website/workshop/natmeg2014/timefrequency.md

 So what do you think we are looking at?
 I guess the introduction gave it away, but how would you argue for it?
 {% include markup/end %}

 Perhaps we should now also look at the beta-rebound after a response of the other (right) hand?
-We can use the same parameters to make them comparabl
+We can use the same parameters to make them comparable

     cfg = [];
     cfg.baseline     = [-0.5 -0.1];